rpfarish/3BLD_analytic_generator/README.md

 The repo allows you to memo and dlin trace a scramble, generate scrambles for various alg sets (defined below) and get and compare comms from different sheets

 Alg sets:
-- Full floating trainer (both like Eli's and random state with cycle breaks)
+- Full floating trainer (both like [Eli's Buffer Trainer](https://elliottkobelansky.github.io/buffer-trainer/) and random state with cycle breaks)
 - Specific letter pairs in a random scramble
 - Twists
 - Flips